 One of the best things about playing video games is becoming someone else, like a character with a particular set of skills and abilities.
 Jumanji takes that idea to another level by transporting players directly inside the game.
 No consoles, just your own skills.
 I don’t know about you, but that’s pretty cool.

 Jumanji is fake, but it feels real.
 With lush jungles, snow-covered mountains, wild animals and plenty of bad guys to keep you on your toes, it’s an adventure like no other.
 In the game, you are on a quest to save Jumanji and have to rely on your game-designed abilities to complete it.
 Well, you have to stay alive, but as it’s your fantasy, you can have as many lives as you want.

 Jumanji was filmed in Hawaii, California, Georgia, New Mexico and Alberta (Canada).
 Here is a handy guide to the locations used to recreate the fictional destinations in the movie.

 When it comes to fictional places, you can’t dismiss the imaginary world created by J.R.R.
 Tolkien.
 Middle-earth offers something for everyone.
 From the elegant Rivendell, home to the elves, to the Hobbiton in the lush pastures of the Shire that is home to the Hobbits.
 If you’re looking for something to match your cold, evil heart, then Mordor is where you’ll feel at home.

 The entire Lord of the Rings trilogy was filmed entirely in New Zealand.
 The country’s natural beauty and stunning landscapes brought Middle-earth to life.
-So, if you love the outdoors and want to live out your best Lord of the Rings life, head over to New Zealand and check out the amazing locations used in the movie.
+So, if you love the outdoors and want to live out your best Lord of the Rings life, head over to New Zealand and check out the real places that stood in for these amazing locations in the movie.